 Therapists like me, and our trainings, still influence our own world view.
 Observers alter what is there to be seen.
 This is not obvious in daily events but I contend that we are at our most dangerous when we only talk the talk – and omit to walk the walk.
-Models of change can warn us about that.
+Models of change warn us about that.

 One lack of action to counter bias in our language and behaviour results in a persistent, if implicit, tendency to focus on what happens to ‘clients’ based on an interpretation of what is ‘happening’.
 Who makes that interpretation?
 Too often it is the professional, not the person experiencing the change.

-This is an active process and a therapist has an important role in providing information.
-The core conditions of the person-centred model are necessary, but not sufficient.
-Safe experimenting involves intervention, not instruction.
-It requires a commitment to the ways of adult learning.
+Interpreting, or finding meaning, is an active process and a therapist has an important role in providing the data to inform our interpretations.
+If I am to accept responsiblity for the interpretations I make, then I need a commitment to the ways of adult learning.

 Let’s look at the some of the change models and how they can help the design of safe experiments.
 Below, I am including two ways of explaining Virginia Satir’s view of the change process.
 Notice how old and new normal is labelled old and new ‘status quo’.